 Due to profound and irreconcilable theological differences, Christ Church Anglican withdrew from The Episcopal Church and the Episcopal Diocese of Georgia in 2007 in order to maintain its commitment to the Historic Christian Faith and its Anglican expression.
 Our journey from Johnson Square to our current location included a stay at Independent Presbyterian Church (IPC), which graciously offered us the use of their facilities for over three years.

 Our current building, located in the Thomas Square Neighborhood, was first Hull Memorial Presbyterian Church (built in 1913), and later The Christian Revival Center.
-Our fellowship hall, Hebron Hall, is named in memory of the noted pastor of The Christian Revival Center, the late Rev. Freddie Hebron, a long-time friend and pastor in ministry with our current Rector, the Rev. Dr. Marc Robertson.
+Our fellowship hall, Hebron Hall, is named in memory of the noted pastor of The Christian Revival Center, the late Rev. Freddie Hebron, a long-time friend and pastor in ministry with our recently retired Rector of 29 years, the Rev. Dr. Marc Robertson.